sintamr/globalSuperstore/README.md

 2. Interactive Dashboard (Published to Tableau Public or Tableau Server)
 3. Insight Report (Key findings from analysis)

-## Data Visualization Process Using Tableau
+## 🔄 Data Visualization Process Using Tableau
   This project outlines a clear and structured approach to data visualization using the Superstore dataset.
 The steps below describe the end-to-end process carried out:

-  1. Dataset Acquisition
+  1. **Dataset Acquisition**
    The dataset was obtained from Kaggle under the name "Superstore Dataset".
 It contains sales transaction data including order details, customer segments, product categories, regions, and more.
-  2. Data Understanding
+  2. **Data Understanding**
    Before moving into analysis, I thoroughly explored the dataset to understand the available features, the types of data, and the potential for extracting insights aligned with business objectives.
-  3. Data Quality Checking in Google Colab (using Python Language) I used Google Colab to perform initial exploratory checks on the dataset.
+  3. **Data Quality Checking in Google Colab (using Python Language)** I used Google Colab to perform initial exploratory checks on the dataset.
 This included:
      - Checking for missing values
      - Identifying duplicate records
      - Verifying data types and unique value distributions
-  4. No Data Cleaning Required
+  4. **Data Cleaning**
-   After inspection, I found that the dataset was clean—there were no missing values, duplicates, or major inconsistencies.
+   After inspection, I found that the dataset was clean there were no missing values, duplicates, or major inconsistencies.
 Thus, no additional data cleaning steps were necessary.
-  5. Understanding Client Requirements
+  5. **Requirement Analysis**
-   I reviewed the business requirements to ensure the visualizations aligned with the client’s goals.
-This included identifying key metrics such as profit, discount, sales trends, and customer segmentation.
+   In this stage, I analyzed the business goals and user expectations to identify the key requirements for the dashboard.
+Based on the user story and project objectives, business metrics and analytical need were prioritized.
   6. Data Visualization with Tableau
    I imported the dataset into Tableau and created a range of dashboards and charts to uncover insights, including:
      - Sales and profit trends over time